Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Results

-Significant contradiction from the experimental result can be observed when we attempt to calculate the superconducting coherence length.
-For the charge carrier density $n\approx-1.85\times10^{12}\mathrm{cm}^{-2}$, where the transition temperature is maximum, under BCS relation \cite{BCS}, the coherence length can be approximated by $\xi_0\sim0.18\hbar v_F/k_BT_c$, with $\hbar v_F\approx6.6\times10^{-10}$eVnm for graphene heterostructure.
+Significant contradiction from the experimental result can also be observed when we attempt to calculate the superconducting coherence length.
+At charge carrier density $n\approx-1.85\times10^{12}\mathrm{cm}^{-2}$, where the transition temperature is maximized, under BCS relation \cite{BCS}, the coherence length can be approximated by $\xi_0\sim0.18\hbar v/k_BT_c$, where $v$ is the typical velocity of graphene heterostructure.
+We note the chemical potential corresponding to the experimental regime is energetically far away from the $K(K')$ points, thus the interlayer tunnelling effect is negligible.
+Therefore, the typical velocity can be approximated by the fermi velocity of massless graphene monolayer $\hbar v\approx6.6\times10^{-1}$eVnm.
 Using $T_c\approx120$mK, we can approximate the coherence length as $\sim10^4$nm, which is roughly two orders of magnitude larger than the coherence length ($150-250$nm) extracted from the experiment using the perpendicular upper critical field $H_{c2}={\phi_{0}}/{2\pi\xi^{2}}$ where $\phi_{0}={h}/{2e}$ is the superconducting quantum flux.
-If we additionally account for the low charge carrier density, from numerical calculations, at base temperature ($\approx50$mK) of the experiment, the coherence length lies between $1650-1800$nm, which is still an order of magnitude larger than the experimental result.
+If we additionally account for the low charge carrier density, from numerical calculations, at the base temperature ($\approx50$mK) of the experiment, the coherence length lies between $1650-1800$nm, which is still an order of magnitude larger than the experimental result.
 A plot of $H_{c2}$ from numerical calculation is shown in Fig.~\ref{fig:2}(b).

+These discrepancies from experiments to BCS relation are clear indications that the superconductivity SC1 observed in RTG may not originate from the flavour-symmetric state, namely pairing of bare electrons.
+Instead, SC1 might emerge from the neighbouring competing state, which is referred to as the partially isospin polarized (PIP) state \cite{SC-RTG,HM-RTG} and most likely corresponds to the intervalley coherence state (IVC) \cite{RG-IVC,IVC}.